UniqueSecure/MePOSAndroidSDK/README.md

-# MePOS Connect Android SDK
+# MePOS Connect Android SDK version 1.20.1

 The MePOS connect SDK is designed to allow communication from a tablet to the MePOS host unit.
 SDK libraries are currently available for Android and Windows.